Call the Library with questions or requests for materials!

 If you are already logged in to your account click “Submit”.
 If not, you will be prompted to enter your library card number and your PIN after you sign in click “Submit”

 The library will contact you to arrange a date and time for Curbside Delivery pick up.

 Our book drop is open 24/7!

 The Town Coronavirus update of May 28th features a special guest:

 (There are other podcasts with Town information and covid updates

 Check out the Early Learning, Kids, and Activity Corner tabs for printable activities for children including coloring sheets, tracing activities, games, recipes, arts and crafts

 Are you looking forward to weekend gardening?
 Let's chat about what we've been planting and share tips about gardening.
+Lynn Keller, Master Gardener & Portland resident, joins us to lend her expertise and answer questions.
 Open to all levels of expertise.
-Garden Chats will take place every Wednesday at 2pm during the month of May.
+Garden Chats will take place every Wednesday at 1:00 p.m..
 Join us when you can!

 Let's get together & talk about what we are reading, watching, series we are binging and books we are looking forward to reading!
 All are welcome!

 To join these virtual meetings, click on "Join remote meeting access though Zoom", the ID #8603426777 and the Password is Portland